ruslanalas/gw-postmerger-detectability/README.md

-**Stage 1 — graph-spectral detectability gate.** Each candidate window's whitened Constant-Q representation is turned into a local time-frequency coherence graph; the leading eigenvalue of that graph (`norm_lambda1`) is used as a detectability statistic, with its null distribution calibrated empirically on real L1 noise rather than assumed from a closed-form Gaussian model (validated directly: real noise does *not* satisfy that assumption — see Notebook 2).
+**Stage 1 — graph-spectral detectability gate.** Each candidate window's whitened Constant-Q representation is turned into a local time-frequency coherence graph; the leading eigenvalue of that graph (`norm_lambda1`) is used as a detectability statistic, with its null distribution calibrated empirically on real L1 noise.

 **Stage 2 — damping-time scoring.** For candidates that pass Stage 1, an effective damping time
 $\hat\tau$ is estimated two independent ways — a classical nonlinear least-squares fit (primary) and an